13 Ways to Get Rid of Neuropathy Pain Naturally at Home

 Gentle stretching may reduce stiffness and improve flexibility.

-Consistency is more important than intensity when exercising for neuropathy relief.
+Consistency is more important than intensity when exercising for relief from neuropathy.

 4. Increase Vitamin B Intake